Luracast/Restler/README.md

 Change Log
 ----------

 ### Changes from Restler 3.0 RC3 (only available on the v3 branch)

- * Fixes to composer.json and publish stable release as composer package on packagist
+ * Fixes to composer.json and publish stable release as composer package on packagist.
- * New Routes class with improved routing including wild card routes
+ * New Routes class with improved routing, including wild card routes.
  * Possibility to use any autoloader including composer's autoloader for maximum interoperability
  * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist) package for CFPropertyList.
  * Removed required packages as they are not technically "required" per se, Restler works out of the box.